-Career training for a job in health information technology
+Career training for a job in Medical Administrative Assistant

 In this hands-on program, you’ll learn the skills for entry into the fast-growing field of health care.
 You’ll learn in a medical office setting, performing duties by using specific knowledge of medical coding in computerized billing systems.
 After your classroom and lab learning, you’ll apply what you’ve learned with an externship in a medical office or hospital.
 Once you graduate, we will help you find a job in the healthcare administration.

 What you’ll learn in the health information technology job training program: